Feo's Stuff HORROR / THRILLER

 Dallas, Kane and Lambert suit up and walk to the source of the signal: an alien spaceship.
 And when I say alien, I'm not even kidding.
 The ship is the first taste of many designs either made by or inspired by artist H.R.
 Giger.
 The derelict space vehicle is recognizable as artificial and yet looks unlike anything humans would design.

 Kane is the only true explorer here.
 Dallas and Lambert would just as soon get this over with so they can go.
-On board (after passing through a deliberately vagina-like entrance), they discover a bizarre alien corpse with a large hole in the chest – the bones pushed out as though something exploded from within.
+On board (after passing through a deliberately designed vagina-like entrance), they discover a bizarre alien corpse with a large hole in the chest – the bones pushed out as though something exploded from within.
 This dead space traveler is huge, an effect achieved by using children in space suits for most of these shots.

 Meanwhile, back on the ship, Ripley is surprised to discover that science officer Ash hasn't tried to decipher the alien signal.
 She takes a crack at it and is quickly able to discern that it's not an SOS.
 The signal is a warning to stay away.